robertjskelton/robertjskelton.github.io/_posts/2024-06-20-suzuki-cappuccino-spark-plugs.markdown

 ![Cappuccino](/images/capsp/4.jpg)

-Remove the spark plugs with a [spark plug socket](https://amzn.to/3VOZIPJ).
+Remove the spark plugs with a [spark plug socket](https://amzn.to/3VOZIPJ), which is a deep socket with a rubber insert so that the spark plug doesn't fall out.

 ![Cappuccino](/images/capsp/5.jpg)